 The beer cheese will keep for several days.
 An important thing about this beer cheese recipe – the longer it sits, the more the flavors mellow and meld.
 Freshly mixed, the beer cheese is very tangy and the beer flavor is strong.
 Depending on your other pairings, you may want to serve it very fresh or let it age.
 If you’re planning to let it age, check the final seasoning after it’s done, since the flavors will change pretty dramatically.

-It spreads easily on bread or a roll when cold but it’s best to bring it up to room temperature if you’re going to use it as a dip.
+It spreads easily on bread or a roll when cold but it’s best to bring it up to room temperature, or even warm it slightly on the stove if you’re going to use it as a dip.